george-gca/bracis_2023_srcaps/pages/introduction.md

 </Footnotes>

 <!--
 Ok, what does this all even mean?

+confidence level

+values representing properties of the class

+length of vector

+Ok, what does this all even mean?
 So, suppose we train a CNN to identify digits from the MNIST, and we ask it if these numbers are a seven.
 The outputs of the network show the confidence level of the network that the image is a seven.
 In the case of a capsule network, its output is not a single value, but a vector of values.
-Each value represents a property of the image, such as thickness, skew, width, etc. The length of the vector represents the probability that the image is a seven.
-The capsule network is able to identify the properties of the image and use them to classify it.
+Each value represents a property of the class, such as thickness, skew, width, etc. The length of the vector represents the probability that the image is a seven.
+The capsule network is able to identify the properties of the class and use them to classify it.
 -->